What is Baseline Assessment?

 Children will see a purple baseline icon in their Learning Zone.
 When they tap on this the baseline assessment will begin.

-At the beginning of the assessment children will confirm their DOB and say how confident they feel in the subject.
+Additionally, children will also be asked to say how confident they feel in the subject.
 We recommend using the following as a guide:

-• Set it right next to Not confident if they’re working below their year group
+Set it right next to Not confident if they’re working below their year group

-• Set it right next to Super confident if they're working above their year group
+Set it right next to Super confident if they're working above their year group

-• Set it in the middle if they are working at average in their year group.
+Set it in the middle if they are working at average in their year group.

 Younger pupils may need to complete this stage with a grown up.
 It’s important that the confidence slider is set as accurately as possible so the assessment will begin at roughly the right level for a child.
 If it isn’t set correctly, they may initially be asked questions which are too challenging for them, which could shake their confidence.